 Having an experienced assault attorney in Raleigh who will stand up for your rights and advocate for your future is essential to having a better outcome.
 At Sandman, Finn, & Fitzhugh, our legal experience as well as our passion for justice means that you have a powerful ally on your side.

-Schedule a Consultation with an Assault Lawyer in Raleigh Today
+Schedule a Free Consultation with our Raleigh Assault Lawyers

-At Sandman, Finn, & Fitzhugh, we’re here for you from the moment you are under investigation or arrested.
-Fill out the form below to schedule a free consultation or call us at (919) 887-8040 to speak with an attorney.
+At Sandman, Finn, & Fitzhugh, we’re here for you from the moment you’ve been charged.
+Please fill out the contact form to schedule a free consultation or call us at (919) 845-6688 to speak with an attorney.